lucatume/utils/README.md

 A collection of utility functions.

-> This repository is part of the [lucatume/test-kit](https://github.com/lucatume/test-kit) monorepository, please open issues and PRs on that repository.
+> This repository is part of the [lucatume/test-kit](https://github.com/lucatume/test-kit) mono-repository, please open issues and PRs on that repository.

 ## Installation